 You now know that you can get certified in eight weeks and train in six weeks.
-You have four weeks left in 2019.
 No doubt, you’ve been reading and studying and taking lots of notes.
 But you and I both know that hands-on experience is the best way to put all of that new-found knowledge to the test before your certification exam.
-With about a month left in 2019, you have plenty of time to focus on the hands-on part of your learning and improve your tech skills.
+In just four weeks you can focus on the hands-on part of your learning and improve your tech skills.
 Here are four ideas to help you get started.

 1. Practice Your Tech Skills in Virtual Labs